 With the Intercom Messenger installed on your site or in your app you’re already offering your customers an easy, personal support experience.
 But, as your business grows you need to provide your team with simple, effective processes so they can handle any number of more complex conversations without burnout or inefficiencies.

 With the right conversation attributes, any conversation can be managed efficiently from start to finish.
 Your customers can provide context up front without the hassle of a form, and rules-based automations can update conversation attributes automatically.
-These attributes can then be used in Help Desk views, rules, and reporting to design and manage different support processes for different types of conversations.
+These attributes can then be used in inbox views, rules, and reporting to design and manage different support processes for different types of conversations.

 In this article we’ll work with three example conversation attributes:

-• Product area — Grouping conversations by different parts of your product allows you to have specialist teams handle different features, or break down your reports for a deeper insight into which areas have the most impact on your support team.
+Product area — Grouping conversations by different parts of your product allows you to have specialist teams handle different features, or break down your reports for a deeper insight into which areas have the most impact on your support team.

-• Type — Labeling different categories of conversation like ‘Bug’, ‘Feature request’, or ‘Question’ lets you see trends in real time views, or over time in reports.
+Type — Labeling different categories of conversation like ‘Bug’, ‘Feature request’, or ‘Question’ lets you see trends in real time views, or over time in reports.

-• Urgency — Defining an urgency for each conversation is the perfect way to ensure that every customer gets the right level of support.
+Urgency — Defining an urgency for each conversation is the perfect way to ensure that every customer gets the right level of support.
 For example, you might consider all conversations from VIP customers as high urgency.

-This article will explain:
+The article will explain:

-• How to collect them from your customers at the start of a conversation.
+How to collect them from your customers at the start of a conversation.

-• How to set them using rules-based automations.
+How to set CvDAs using rules-based automations.

 We’ll also finish with a checklist of steps you can follow to set up the ideal process in your own workspace. 🙌

-For our example ‘Product area’, let’s create a list attribute and add options for the different parts of the product (as the product changes we can always add or remove options):
+For our example "Product Area", let’s create a List attribute and add options for the different parts of the product (as the product changes we can always add or remove options):

-Note: The name may be visible to customers if you collect this information in conversations.
+The name may be visible to customers if you collect this information in conversations.

 Require this attribute